Deploy Craft CMS to fortrabbit

 - Assets syncing

-Craft CMS projects are set to blend deployment strategy with replace patterns for all project config YML files in the config folder by default.
-This is because the Craft asset volumes can be placed anywhere in the file structure.
+By default, Craft CMS apps use the merge deployment strategy with replace patterns for config files.
+This protects local Craft asset volumes since they can be stored anywhere in your file structure.

 Consider using the replace strategy with exclude patterns for each asset volume.
 It works either way.